-Using an HRIS to collect and analyze your HR data
+Use an HCM to collect and analyze your HR data

 Although measuring some KPIs by hand or through spreadsheets is possible, it's not a sustainable way to maintain a current and accurate view of the company.
-For this reason, many companies use human resources information systems (HRIS) to collect and analyze their data.
+For this reason, many companies use human capital management (HCM) software to collect and analyze their data.

-With an HRIS, they can collect data from multiple sources, reducing silos.
+With an HCM, they can collect data from multiple sources, reducing silos.
 Advanced analytics are there to help you understand the data clearly so you can make better and more informed decisions quickly.

-Examples of people metrics in action: growing stronger with data on your side
+Examples of people metrics in action: Grow stronger with data on your side